MiamiOH/foreman_teamdynamix/README.md

 * String interpolation is supported for custom attribute's value.

 [:fields]
+* The keys are the display title and the values are the methods that are actually called to produce the value.
 * A link to the asset in Teamdynamix is displayed by default, as first field labelled as URI.
-* Make sure the Asset Attribute Name is spelled right.
-Label is to label it in the TeamDynamix Tab.
 * Nested attributes i.e custom attributes can be configured as mentioned in example configuration.
 * If an attribute or nested attribute does not exist or is not found, it would simply not be displayed.